rbc23/AICodeChallenges/README.md

-<h1 align="center">Code Challenges</h1>
+<h1 align="center">AI Code Challenges</h1>

-Welcome to the index of the Code Challenges repository!
+Welcome to the index of the AI Code Challenges repository!
 The main goal of this project is to offer automated solutions for the challenges listed in the "code_challenge.csv" file.
 Leveraging the capabilities of ChatGPT, an advanced AI language model, it provides solutions in five different code languages.

 ## Table of Contents